Jonny Greenwood: 1991–1992: Pablo Honey

-1995—1999: The Bends and OK Computer
+1995–1999: The Bends and OK Computer

-Greenwood wrote his first Radiohead string part for the middle eight of "My Iron Lung", which appeared on Radiohead's second album, The Bends (1995).
-On tour for The Bends, Greenwood damaged his hearing and wore protective ear shields for some performances.
+Radiohead's second album, The Bends (1995), brought them significant critical attention.
+Greenwood said it had been a "turning point" for Radiohead: "It started appearing in people's [best of] polls for the end of the year.
+That's when it started to feel like we made the right choice about being a band."
+On tour, Greenwood damaged his hearing and wore protective ear shields for some performances.

 Radiohead's third album, OK Computer (1997), achieved acclaim, showcasing Greenwood's lead guitar work on songs such as "Paranoid Android".
 For "Climbing up the Walls", Greenwood wrote a part for 16 stringed instruments playing quarter tones apart, inspired by the Polish composer Krzysztof Penderecki.

-For the 1998 film Velvet Goldmine, Greenwood formed Venus in Furs with Yorke, Suede's Bernard Butler, and Roxy Music's Andy Mackay and recorded covers of the Roxy Music songs "2HB", "Ladytron" and "Bitter-Sweet".
-Greenwood played harmonica on the tracks "Platform Blues" and "Billie" on Pavement's final album, Terror Twilight (1999).
+For the soundtrack of the 1998 film Velvet Goldmine, Greenwood, Yorke, Andy Mackay of Roxy Music and Bernard Butler of Suede formed a band, the Venus in Furs, and covered three Roxy Music songs.
+Greenwood played harmonica on "Platform Blues" and "Billie" on Pavement's final album, Terror Twilight (1999).

-2000: Kid A
+2000–2003: Kid A, Amnesiac and Hail to the Thief

 Radiohead's albums Kid A (2000) and Amnesiac (2001) marked a dramatic change in sound, incorporating influences from electronica, classical music, jazz and krautrock.
 Greenwood employed a modular synthesiser to build the drum machine rhythm of "Idioteque", and played ondes Martenot, an early electronic instrument similar to a theremin, on several tracks.

 For "How to Disappear Completely", Greenwood composed a string section by multitracking his ondes Martenot playing.
 According to Radiohead's producer, Nigel Godrich, when the string players saw Greenwood's score "they all just sort of burst into giggles, because they couldn't do what he'd written, because it was impossible—or impossible for them, anyway".
 The orchestra leader, John Lubbock, encouraged the musicians to experiment and work with Greenwood's "naive" ideas.
+Greenwood also arranged strings for the Amnesiac songs "Pyramid Song" and "Dollars and Cents".

 Greenwood played guitar on Bryan Ferry's 2002 album Frantic.
+For Radiohead's sixth album, Hail to the Thief (2003), Greenwood began using the music programming language Max to sample and manipulate the band's playing.
+After having used effects pedals heavily on previous albums, he challenged himself to create interesting guitar parts without effects.